Diego Suarez

 Monthly Pricing - Cruises visiting Diego Suarez

-Prices are about steady throughout the year.
-On average Diego Suarez is rather inexpensive as a port of call.
-Check out the chart below for the average cost per day by month.
+Overall Diego Suarez is rather inexpensive as a port of call.
+Prices are roughly steady throughout the year.
+The diagram below shows the monthly average cost per day for cruises visiting Diego Suarez.

 Jan